hibbitts-design/docsify-this/README.md

 #### When is Docsify-This a Good Candidate?

 ##### Docsify-This often works really well when you:
-- Want to embed the same content across multiple platforms (LMS, websites, etc.)
+- Want to share the same content across multiple platforms (LMS, websites, social media, etc.)
-- Need cross-platform content reuse (same content for web, mobile, PDF and eBook generation)
+- Need to publish materials, courses, documentation, or projects quickly without technical setup
-- Want to publish open content quickly without technical setup
+- Want to present existing Markdown content for workshops, presentations, or online sessions
-- Need to present existing Markdown content for live audiences
+- Prefer simple, low-maintenance publishing (set it and forget it, no webserver needed)
-- Prefer minimal maintenance publishing (set it and forget it, no Webserver needed)
+- Value keeping content in portable Markdown files with platform independence
-- Value simple, portable Markdown files with platform independence
+- Are interested in using GitHub/Codeberg for version control and team collaboration
-- Are interested in using GitHub/Codeberg for version-control and collaboration
+- Need professional-looking websites without coding or design skills
-- Are creating educational materials, documentation, or research content
+- Want to eliminate content duplication across your publishing workflow

 ##### Other publishing tools might be better candidates when you:
-- Require SEO optimization and search engine discoverability
+- Require SEO optimization and search engine discoverability for marketing purposes
 - Need complex user management, approval workflows, or interactive features (contact forms, newsletters, user accounts)
-- Want rich media features (e-commerce, forums, booking systems) or extensive visual customization
+- Want rich media features (e-commerce, forums, booking systems) or extensive visual customization options
 - Have multiple content types requiring different layouts (events, products, news, etc.)
-- Are building large, complex websites with hundreds of pages
+- Are building large, complex websites with hundreds of pages and advanced functionality
-- Prefer visual page builders over Markdown editing
+- Prefer visual page builders and online WYSIWYG editing over Markdown

 **Still unsure?** Docsify-This is designed for easy entry _and_ exit - try it with your content risk-free.
 Your Markdown files can be used by other tools if your needs change.
 For more powerful Markdown file-based publishing with hosting capabilities, explore the open-source [Grav CMS](https://getgrav.org/) project.